yochaigal/cairn/wip/2e/downtime.md

 #### Item Location

 A player learns of a holy Relic of great power, rumored to protect the bearer from harm, or even death itself.
 They proclaim that they'd like to _learn the Relic's location_.
-The Warden then provides them with the following choices:
+The Warden then provides the following outline:

-1. Travel to the timeless city of **Dropsilli**, where the walls fell.
-There is a well-known library there with more text on sacred objects than in any other, though the librarians are notoriously snooty.
-The trip is only possible by riverboat, and takes a week.
+"You may travel to the timeless city of **Dropsilli**, where the walls fell.
+There is a well-known library there with more text on sacred objects than in any other.
+The trip is only possible by riverboat, and takes three day's travel.
+Also, the librarians there are notoriously snooty."
+They also explain that the character may run the danger of being separated from their party, as the next session begins only eight in-world days from now.
-2. Travel to the **Granite Circle** at **Crowley Pass**, a notoriously dangerous town hewn directly into the mountain itself.
-They say if you can't catch a rumor about something there, it doesn't exist.
-The trip is two days over the _Pass_, but must be travelled by foot.

-The Warden describes the time and resources required to make either journey.
-The player chooses their preferred option (head to the library), and describes their plan: call upon an old friend that works for a relevant Faction.
-The Warden creates the following goals:

-   - Travel to **Dropsilli**, find lodging, make introductions at the library, and be allowed entry.
+ The player accepts this plan, but adds that they'd like to bring along a letter of introduction, signed by a powerful Count they'd met in a previous adventure.
+The Warden agrees, but adds that they will need to spend one additional day retrieving the letter.
+The Warden then creates three **Milestones**:

+   - [ ] Retrieve the letter.
+[Cost: Time].
+   - [ ] Travel to **Dropsilli**.
+[Cost: Time, Gold].
+   - [ ] Be granted access to the library.
+[Cost: Reputation].
-   - With the aide of the librarians, find any information on the location of the Relic.
+   - [ ] Discover information on the location of the Relic.
+[Cost: Time].

- The player then rolls on the [Downtime Events](#downtime-events) table to see if they achieve their first goal.
-The result is a 3, **Discovery**.
-The Warden tells them, "You make your way to the city with very little fanfair.
-The Librarians welcome you, having been told of your arrival by your friend.
-In mere days, you uncover a snippet from an old text referencing the Relic.
-It is incomplete, but you learn of the Relic's last known bearer: a long-dead priest, whose body is interred nearby **Abbulahia**, a small village only a day's walk from the library."
-Play continues from there.
+ The player feels that they can likely shave off a day by having their character force their way into the Count's office, demanding a letter.
+The Warden agrees, explaining that if things go badly, their reputation with the Count might wither.
+The player makes a WIL save for their character: a success!
+The Warden describes how the character, "used wit and bravado to remind the Count of their greet deeds together, retrieving not only his letter but a pre-paid ticket for the riverboat!"
+The player marks off one **Milestone**, and tells the Warden they'd like to begin their journey.

+ They agree to pay the cost (only Time).
+They mark off another **Milestone**, and the notes how much time has passed.
+The Warden tells them, "You make your way to the city with little fanfair.
+Do you present your letter of introduction to the librarians?"
+The player agrees, and the Warden says, "They welcome you, impressed by the letter you carry."
+The player marks off a _third_ **Milestone**, and adds that they'd like to begin their research immediately.

+ The Warden indicates that due to the size of the library, it will take at least three days to find information on their subject, and that they would be late to meet their party.
+Considering this, the player adds that they'd like to make a WIL save to see if their character can find what they're looking for any faster.
+The Warden reminds the player that these librarians are very strict; any failure to adhere to their rules will result in an immediate ban from the library.

+ The player pushes ahead anyway, saving WIL once more.
+A success once again!
+The Warden says, "You spend a day and a night researching your subject, narrowly avoiding the wrath of the ever-present librarians.
+Finally, you uncover a snippet from an old text referencing the Relic.
+It indicates that the Relic was buried with its last known bearer, a priest of some note.
+The grave is somewhere in the **Ruins of Abbulahia**, an abandoned city deep in the swamps to the South.”

 #### Missing Person